pombredanne/bitbucket.org-ericvsmith-toposort/README.txt

 Testing
 =======

 To test, run 'python setup.py test'.
+On python >= 3.0, this also runs the doctests.